christinegaribian/Nightscapes/README.md

 ![](./docs/gifs/splash.gif)

 Nightscapes is an online astrophotography community inspired by the popular photo-sharing website, 500px.
-Despite its multi-page look and feel, it only uses a single, initial HTTP request.
+Despite its multi-page look and feel, it uses only a single HTTP request.
 The back-end utilizes Ruby on Rails with a PostgreSQL database, and the front-end is built with the React.js/ Flux architectural framework.